“There is no greater FRATERNITY—no deeper BROTHERHOOD—than that shared between COMBAT VETERANS.”

 The Weight of War

-“To honor our war dead is to speak their names and carry their stories forward—remembering that war’s true cost is measured in human lives, not history books.”
+“To honor our war dead is to remember their names, carry their stories forward, and recognize that war’s true cost is borne in human lives, not recorded in history books.”